openPackageTools/GenIndex/README.md

  ## Features

  - Can generate index files in HTML format or Markdown format
- - Markdown can be customized with available optuons such as type of list 📃 to be shown.
+ - Markdown can be customized with available options such as type of list 📃 to be shown.
  - HTML indeces can be fully customized from using prebuild options to using custom template to give look and feel of your 🌐 website
  - Easy to use
  - Generate pages can be added to existing site